MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

     ![](media/71e9276273f8f47b786f743416a2cb64.png)

+    > [!NOTE]
->   **NOTE:** If you don’t see the option to add a guest by typing an email
->   address, it’s likely that guest access isn’t enabled on your company’s Azure
->   tenant for Teams.
+    > If you don’t see the option to add a guest by typing an email address, it’s likely that guest access isn’t enabled on your company’s Azure tenant for Teams.
 Enable guest access as described earlier in this topic.

 1. The expert will immediately receive an email message and can click the link in the message to open (or download) Microsoft Teams.
 This version of Teams